VadiqueMe/PhysicsOfElasticContinua/ReadMe.md

 ## What is this book about?

-In this book, all models of an elastic continuum are presented: nonlinear and linear, micropolar and classical momentless; three-dimensional, two-dimensional (shells and plates), one-dimensional (rods, including thin-walled ones).
-Fundamentals of dynamics — oscillations, waves and stability — are explained.
-For thermoelasticity and magnetoelasticity, the summary of theories of thermodynamics and electrodynamics is given.
-Theories of defects and fractures are described.
-Approaches to modeling inhomogeneous materials — composites — are shown.
+I presented all the models of an elastic continuum in this book: nonlinear and linear, micropolar and classical momentless; three-dimensional, two-dimensional (shells and plates), one-dimensional (rods, including thin-walled ones).
+I also explained the fundamentals of dynamics — oscillations, waves and a stability.
+For the thermoelasticity and the magnetoelasticity, I gave the summary of the classical theories of the thermodynamics and the electrodynamics.
+The dynamics of destruction is described via the theories of defects and fractures.
+The approaches to modeling of the human-made inhomogeneous materials (the ‟composites”) are also shown.

+The word ‟continua” in the title of the book says that a body (a medium) is modeled here not as a discrete collection of particles, but as a continuous field of location vectors, a continuous matter.
+It gives a large convenience, because the apparatus of calculus of infinitesimals can be used for such a model.

 The book is written using the compact and elegant direct indexless tensor notation.
 The mathematical apparatus for interpreting the direct tensor relations is contained in the first chapter.

 I am writing this book simultaneously in the two languages, English and Russian.
-The reader is free to choose for yourself any option of the two or to read both.
+The reader is free to pick any language of the two.

 # Физика упругих континуумов